prometheus-net/prometheus-net/README.md

 * The ASP.NET Core specific functionality requires ASP.NET Core 3.1 or newer.
 * The .NET Core specific functionality requires .NET Core 3.1 or newer.
 * The gRPC specific functionality requires .NET Core 3.1 or newer.
-* The .NET Meters API integrations requires .NET 6.0 or newer.
+* The .NET Meters API integration requires .NET 6.0 or newer.

 # Table of contents